 - Disney’s Yacht Club Resort

-At these resorts, pets are allowed to stay in the room with their owners and have access to outdoor areas and parks.
-Dogs that qualify as Emotional Support Animals are also allowed around the parks.
-As usual, they must remain leashed and under control at all times.
+At these resorts, pets may be allowed to stay in the room with their owners and access outdoor areas and parks.